geomagpy/IMBOT/README.md

 and do not indicate any decision from [INTERMAGNET].

 CTA, WIC, EBR (Jan OK, Feb leads to abort) failed for 2016.
-Check why
+Check why CTA and EBR have missing data or corrupted files, check meta_ ... missing data

 Parameter             | 2016 |   2022
 --------------------- |------| ------